“We are Agile. We don’t need to follow a process”, declared Chris.

 Chris knew when he was cornered.
 He knew the Product Owner and the Scrum Master met weekly to groom the backlog and once stories were broken down, the entire team would sit down biweekly to estimate them.
 He also knew that releases were planned.
 He also knew on certain projects, they dedicated the first sprint to figure things out at a high level.
 “Envision” was the word that Rob had used.
 He remembered Rob saying, “We envision the requirements, architecture, design in that first sprint.
 It helped with regulatory projects.”

-“You know, it might be a great idea to map out your agile value stream”, continued Tina.
+“You know, it might be a great idea to map out an agile value stream for you software engineering processes”, continued Tina.

 “Value… what?”, sputtered Chris.

-“Value Stream”, said Tina.
-“It’s just a fancy word used by businesses to describe the process that is used to create and deliver physical goods, software, solutions or services.
+“Value Stream Mapping in Software Engineering”, said Tina.
+“Value Stream is just a fancy word used by businesses proficient in Lean to describe the process that is used to create and deliver physical goods, software, solutions or services.
 A pictorial representation of a value stream is called value stream mapping.
 The great thing about a value stream is that you can see both the flow of software from idea to delivery along with all the feedback loops.”

 “How will that help?”, asked Chris.

-“A value stream map helps you visualize how a feature or a story makes its way from start to finish.
+“A value stream map for our software engineering practices helps you visualize how a feature or a story makes its way from start to finish.
 It also shows how long an average journey takes.
 It can show you where it waits and where it goes fast.
 Moreover, it helps visualize what information is needed at each step of the process”, answered Tina.

 “What will I do with that information?”.
 Chris pressed on.
 He was never fond of these business terms.
 He eyed them all with suspicion.